 The customer’s journey helps marketers look at the marketing funnel from the customer perspective.
 It gives an overview of how the customer interacts with your firm.
 You can notice and plan for special requirements for content at each stage of the customer journey.

 For fast-growing startups, referrals are the ultimate prize.
 Referrals are concrete proof of customer delight, and a revenue-rich one.

 But to get to the stage where your customers refer to you to their friends, they will need to experience delight along their entire journey.
 That’s the tricky part.
 And that’s where content plays an important role.

 For startups pursuing growth hacking, all stages of the customer journey are important.
 Success depends on both acquiring new customers, and retaining existing ones.

-  Each stage of the customer journey has unique revenue implications, and specific KPIs.
-Content plays an important role influencing these KPIs.
+Each stage of the customer journey has unique revenue implications and specific KPIs.
+Content plays an important role in influencing these KPIs.